ARE THERE ANY PRECAUTIONS THAT SHOULD BE TAKEN BEFORE THE PROCEDURE?

 DOES THE PROCEDURE HURT?

 Comfort levels vary from person to person but the benefits far outweigh any sensation you may experience.
 Some clients feel no sensation at all, some say it tickles or vibrates, and others feel only mild discomfort.
-Most people report feeling nervous or anxious at first, but once the procedure is started they soon realize that it’s not nearly what they were afraid of.
+Most people report feeling nervous or anxious at first, but once the procedure is started, they soon realize that it’s not nearly what they were afraid of.
 Lips can be the most sensitive area, and most people report a bit more discomfort.
-With the use of extremely effective topical anesthetics, almost total numbing of the area is.
+With the use of extremely effective topical anesthetics, almost total numbing of the area is possible.